 Presidents, however, did not always welcome her questions.
 Recalling his first press presidential press conference in 1962, Sam Donaldson, veteran White House correspondent for ABC, remembered years later, "A woman got up-yes, a WOMAN-and said, 'Mr. President, two well known security risks have recently been put on a task force in the State Department . . .' and Kennedy began sputtering, got red in the face and started looking for cover.
 I knew at that moment I had found a role model."

-155 because she represented relatively inconsequential newspapers.
-While Crouse saw McClendon as a victim of gender bias, the Cosmopolitan article saw her and other women as competitive vixens.
+In Crouse's view McClendon did not receive fair treatment in the 1960s and 70s, first, because she was a woman, and second, because she represented relatively inconsequential newspapers.
+While Crouse saw McClendon as a victim of gender bias, the Cos-mopolitan article saw her and other women as competitive vixens.
 As an example of their "witchiness," it quoted La Hay as remembering, "At the first Congressional party I covered I didn't know who some of the people were, so I asked Maxine Cheshire to help me.
 She said, 'You must be out of your mind,' and walked away."